winfrees/vtea-site/faq.md

 #### What is the largest image(filesize) VTEA can operate on?

-Our experience has only been limited to how large an image we can load into RAM.
+VTEA is only limited by how much RAM it can use and the maximum size of a single frame that can be loaded by FIJI and/or the installed Java version.
 The development of more efficient image loading strategies to circumvent this limitation is a topic of ongoing development.

-#### Can I import my own segmentation map generated in a different tool (StarDist, illastik, etc.)?
+#### Can I import a segmentation map from a different tool (StarDist, illastik, etc.)?

 Yes.
 This can be done by using the segmentation option, "Prelabelled Nuclei."

 #### Can I import features I've calculated in other tools (MorpholibJ, illastik, etc.)?

 Yes.
+This is the subject of a [Sketch](Sketch.md).

 #### Is there a citation for VTEA?